I’ve been autistic all my life, but it took until I was 19 for anybody to suggest that I could be on the spectrum.

 Being diagnosed later in life also meant that I went through several years of relatively unsuccessful treatment for my mental health problems.

-As I discovered, the therapies used to help non-autistic people are often not very helpful for those of us on the spectrum, so it’s vital that we’re able to access specialist mental health services if we need them, and for mental health professionals to have a better understanding of what autism is so that they can spot when a patient might be on the autism spectrum.
+As I discovered, the therapies used to help non-autistic people are often not very helpful for those of us on the spectrum.
+It’s vital that we’re able to access specialist mental health services if we need them, and for mental health professionals to have a better understanding of what autism is.
+This will help them spot when a patient might be on the autism spectrum.

 With the right support, autistic people can recover from mental health problems, but it’s vital that there are specialist services in place to support us.